 But on November 11th, 1918, a truce was made and the war stopped.
 This is why we observe Remembrance Day on November 11th each year, to mark the day peace was made 100 years ago.

-Why is there a minute of silence?
+Why is there a moment of silence?

 The truce to end the war between countries was signed at exactly 11 o’clock in the morning on November 11th, 1918.
 And so every year on Remembrance day we take two minutes silence at the same time to commemorate those who served as a member of the armed forces during wartime, and their contribution to our peacetime.